MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/copilot-use-summary.md

 Based on your administrator's configuration, you'll see the following:

 - The Copilot conversation summary generated automatically when you request a consultation with another agent, transfer the conversation, or end the conversation.
 You can select **Summarize conversation** to generate the summary for an ongoing conversation.
-- The summary displayed in a paragraph format or a structured format.
+- The summary is displayed in a paragraph format or a structured format.
   - The paragraph format summarizes the conversation in a single paragraph.
      :::image type="content" source="../media/copilot-conv-summary.png" alt-text="Screenshot of a Copilot conversation summary.":::
-  - The structured format summarizes and organizes the information in the conversation based on the options you're administrator has selected.
+  - The structured format summarizes and organizes the information in the conversation based on the options your administrator has selected.
      :::image type="content" source="../media/structured-conv-summary.png" alt-text="Screenshot of a structured Copilot conversation summary.":::

 You can also take the following actions: